Galaxy populations in protoclusters at cosmic noon: Galaxy population in protoclusters

-In the main panels of Figure~\ref{fig:merger_comp}, we show the locations of CM and FM galaxies on the SFR-$\Mstar$ plane, color-coded by source density in blue and red shades, respectively.
-Solid lines of the same colors indicate the respective median scaling laws; the dashed lines indicate the relationship for F-Gals and C-Gals that have not experienced a recent merger.
-In all three redshift snapshots and for both simulations, we observe an enhancement of SFR at the $\approx$0.2~dex (60\%) level at a fixed stellar mass regardless of the environment, suggesting that mergers {\it in any environment} uniformly boost star formation activity.
+In all cases, we observe an enhancement of SFR at the $\approx$0.2~dex (60\%) level at a fixed stellar mass regardless of the environment, suggesting that mergers in any environment uniformly boost star formation activity.
 This is consistent with observations from $0<z<1.2$ \citep{Hwang_2011}.

 The subpanels of Figure~\ref{fig:merger_comp} show that the overall distributions of SFR and $\Mstar$ for the CM and FM galaxies are markedly different from those of C-Gal and F-Gal.
-All histograms are plotted on a linear scale and normalized such that the area under it is unity.
-The top panels illustrate that, while all galaxies that experienced recent mergers (CM and FM) tend to be low-mass galaxies, CM galaxies show a significant excess of massive galaxies ($\log \Mstar/M_\odot \gtrsim 10.5$).
-Similarly, the right panels indicate that while low-SFR galaxies are underrepresented in both CM and FM samples, once again, only CM galaxies tend to have a more pronounced tail of high-SFR galaxies than the FM counterpart.
+All histograms are plotted on a linear scale and normalized so that the area under it is unity.
+While a subset of galaxies in both field- and cluster environments underwent recent mergers, the top subpanels show that only CM galaxies show a significant excess at the high-mass end in their stellar mass distribution, with CM galaxies being on average $\sim0.1-0.4$~dex more massive than the other samples.
+Similarly, the right subpanels suggest that CM galaxies tend to have a more pronounced tail of high-SFR galaxies than their FM counterparts.
+Among the CM, FM, C-Gal, and F-Gal groups, the median stellar mass and SFR values are the highest for CM galaxies.
+The enhancement in SFR for CM galaxies is attributed to their higher stellar masses, rather than by an intrinsic difference in the specific star formation rate, which remains similar across the CM and FM populations for the three redshifts and in both simulations.

 The different distributions of SFR and $\Mstar$ for CM galaxies are in line with the different UVLFs and LALFs in protocluster volumes (Figures~\ref{fig:LF_UV_Protoclusters}, \ref{fig:LF_LAE_Protoclusters}, and \ref{fig:UVLF_for_fornax_PC}).
 Our findings are in qualitative agreement with the expectation that deeper potential wells and higher merger rates of halos in dense protocluster environments favor the formation of massive galaxies while suppressing that of low-mass galaxies compared to the average field.